UMR-CNRS-7267/Metacongo_Paper/README.md

 # SUPPLEMENTARY COMMENTS

-If you use this protocol in your data analyses, please cite the paper :....
+If you use this protocol in your data analyses, please cite the paper : Metagenomic data from gutter water in the city of Pointe-Noire, Republic of Congo

-How to cite: {the analysis of our data was done as described in XXX et al,}
+How to cite: {the analysis of our data was done as described in Moumen et al,2024}

 # REFERENCES